caffeinatedbitch/test/README.md

 ## Description

-This meetup website should help people schedule events, create a guest list and meet the other [requirements](REQUIREMENTS.md) of the course.
+A meet up website to help people schedule events, create a guest list, and meet the other [requirements](REQUIREMENTS.md) of the course.

 ## Tech Stack